kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_ccm_and_csi_with_multi_dc_vc_aka_zones.md

 ## Understanding Optimal Zone Configurations

 This section outlines some optimal configurations for Kubernetes zones in your vSphere environment/configuration.
-The implementation for zone support in the CCM and CSI driver are quite flexible but there are some configurations that can take advantage of features in vSphere and thus providing certain benefits.
+The implementation for zone support in the CPI/CCM and CSI driver are quite flexible but there are some configurations that can take advantage of features in vSphere and thus providing certain benefits.
 Here are a couple of common deployment scenarios for zones.
 If you cannot roll out or deploy zones in some of these suggested configurations, it might be worth consulting someone with familiarity with how zones are implemented.

 ### Zones Per Cluster